madhanmallow/appsteroid-sdk-ios-documents/en/4_FeatureList.md

 * Notify users when there is an update on a subscribed thread.
 * Notify users when there is a new Group Message.
 * Notify users with a new friend request/accept.
-* Notify users when there is a voice call invitation.
 * Notify users when their friend is requesting a match.

 Related information: [About Push Event](https://github.com/fresvii/appsteroid-documents/blob/master/en/EventList.md)